golangkorea/golang-spec/Declarations and scope/type_declarations.md

 ## Type definitions

-A type definition binds an identifier to a newly created type with the same [underlying type](/Types/) and operations as the given type.
+A type definition creates a new, distinct type with the same [underlying type](/Types/) and operations as the given type, and binds an identifier to it.

 <pre>
 <a id="TypeDef">TypeDef</a> = <a href="/Lexical%20elements/identifiers.html#identifier">identifier</a> <a href="/Types/#Type">Type</a> .